Borrowed Light

 Of brighter days I never truly knew;

-While I trail behind, a distant view.
+While I trail behind, just out of view.

 No stars appear to spell my name tonight;